File information

 How are costs determined?

-The port dues are split into three distinct types of cost, a general bonus system, and a maintenance system.
+The port dues are split into three distinct types of Costs, a Stipend system, and a Maintenance system.

 Costs

 • Ship Costs scale off of your ship’s size and crew complement.
-They simulate Fuel, Ammunition, and Provisions, with numerous skill checks.
+They simulate Fuel, Ammunition, Wages, and Provisions.

 • Port Costs scale off of what location you are visiting.
 They simulate landing fees, ship services, and even heatleech inspections.

-• Social Costs are small, flat taxes each city imposes on incoming vessels.
-They don’t really do anything, of course, you just have to pay them.
+• Social Costs are small, flat taxes unique to each city.
+They don’t really do anything, of course, you just have to pay them - it's just like the real thing!

 Stipends